Science & Research Visa Sponsorship Jobs in Maryland

 Which science & research companies sponsor visas in Maryland?

-Johns Hopkins University and Johns Hopkins Medicine lead Maryland's visa sponsorship activity, filing hundreds of H-1B petitions annually for research positions.
+Johns Hopkins University and Johns Hopkins Medicine lead Maryland's visa sponsorship activity, filing hundreds of H-1B visa petitions annually for research positions.
 Other active sponsors include University of Maryland Medical Center, National Institute of Standards and Technology, MedImmune (AstraZeneca), and Emergent BioSolutions.
 Federal agencies like NIH, FDA, and USDA also sponsor visas for research scientist and regulatory affairs roles throughout the Baltimore-Washington corridor.

 Which cities in Maryland have the most science & research sponsorship jobs?